 A relatives form completed by his mother says he was unmarried and had no children and that his father was deceased.
 She, his mother was Mary A Austerberry of 2 Egmont Terrace Stalybridge.
 She listed two ‘full blood brothers’ George Marrow 26 of Grasscroft Street Stalybridge and Sydney 14 of 2 Egmont Terrace Stalybridge.

 A casualty Sheet records that he was Killed in Action in the field on 18th October 1914

 The Cheshire Regiments Roll of Honour records that Fred was killed in action near Ypres during what was known as the ‘Battle of La Basee’.
 Unfortunately Fred has no known grave and he is commemorated in name on the Le Touret Memorial to the Missing at Festubert, Pas-de-Calais, France.

 Christine’s* mother remembers being told by her father George Marrow (Fred’s brother) that Fred was killed during heavy fighting at a farm.
 The Cheshire regiment , 1st Battalion’s War Diary, records that there was only one man killed on that day 18th October 1914 at Violaines, near Festubert.
 This must have been my great uncle Fred.

 There is an index card for Fred in the Flintshire Roll of Honour at The County Record office at Hawarden.
 It was completed by landlady E A Barratt.
 It gives the address 2 High Street Connah’s Quay.
 It says his period of service was from 4th August 1914 till his death.
 (She did not include his 6 years as a reservist).
 She said he was killed at La Bassee.

-*Many thanks to Fred’s Great Niece, Christine Williams who sent us the photograph at the top of this page, the news cutting above and the photograph of the memorial plaque (so called Death Penny)
+*Many thanks to Fred’s Great Niece, Christine Williams who sent us the photograph on this page, and the photograph of the memorial plaque (so called Death Penny)